Symposium VI: Archaeometry (TC17)

 - Conservation problems

-The focus of this session is the conservation of vitreous materials and the deterioration of glasses.
-This session focuses less on the understanding of early glassmaking, but on historic and current compositional problems and encompasses the conservation of our cultural heritage, as well as important problems in modern glass science.
+The focus of this session is the conservation of vitreous materials and the deterioration of glasses, with less emphasis on the understanding of early glassmaking, but more on historic and current compositional problems and encompasses the conservation of our cultural heritage, as well as important problems in modern glass science.
 Corrosion studies have been a major theme in the field of biomedical glasses, but the weathering of archaeological glasses provides real case studies for assessing the long-term stability for vitrified toxic or radioactive waste.

 Presentations on other deterioration problems, from bio-degradation to color changes under UV or sun light (solarization) are welcome as well.
-We also invite papers focused on the protection of archaeological and historic glasses (on site or in museums or stained glass windows exposed to the elements) and the recommendations for their conservation and protection.
+Papers focused on the protection of archaeological and historic glasses (on site or in museums or stained glass windows exposed to the elements) and the recommendations for their conservation and protection are also welcomed.

 - New techniques of analyses in the context of archaeometry